Christian-Spence/Christian-Spence/README.md

 - Process Assessment | Marketing Strategies | Communication | Negotiation | Results-Driven
 - Adaptability | Analytical Thinking | Creativity | Value-Oriented Approach | Team Collaboration

-Feel free to explore my repositories, and don't hesitate to reach out if you have any questions or collaboration opportunities!
+Feel free to explore my analytical projects, and don't hesitate to reach out if you have any questions or collaboration opportunities!